-Concurs de Castells 2019: Catalonia’s most legendary and fearless tradition Unique, doesn’t even come close to describing the Concurs De Castells festival in Spain.
+Concurs de Castells: Catalonia’s most legendary and fearless tradition Unique, doesn’t even come close to describing the Concurs De Castells festival in Spain.
 In fact, this event is more of a competition than a festival, thousands of people gather with the aim of building towers together.
-But not towers made from wood, metal, plastic, […]Concurs de Castells 2019 Tarragona, Spain Tarragona Spain
+But not towers made from wood, metal, plastic, or […]Concurs de Castells 2020 Tarragona, Spain Tarragona Spain

 Unique, doesn’t even come close to describing the Concurs De Castells festival in Spain.
 In fact, this event is more of a competition than a festival, thousands of people gather with the aim of building towers together.
 But not towers made from wood, metal, plastic, or any other kind of material, towers made from people.
 That’s right, human towers.
 Exactly like the stunts that cheerleaders perform only with a lot more people and a lot more height.